Preconditioning Stents for Fatigue Testing through Simulated Use Testing

 A few standards describe deployment tracking fixtures for specific applications.
 For example, the aforementioned ASTM F2394 includes engineering diagrams in its appendix that simulate coronary vessels with a moderately difficult degree of tortuosity.
 According to the standard, the fixture can be used with a guide catheter, a guide-wire and the stent-balloon catheter delivery system to simulate the forces the device will encounter in the clinical setting as it is deployed to the lesion site.

 There are several commercially-available simulated use setups for a variety of intravascular devices and indications.
-However, manufacturers often develop their own custom designs based on their specific device, finite element analysis and computational fluid dynamics modeling.
+However, manufacturers often develop their own custom designs based on their specific device, finite element analysis (FEA) and computational fluid dynamics (CFD) modeling.
 Custom anatomical models are manufactured out of glass or silicone, or 3D printed.

 During the simulated use test, in vivo models are immersed in water or saline baths heated at 37°C, and temperature is allowed to equilibrate before devices are deployed.
 Each device is labeled with a unique identifier for traceability purposes, and labeling continues on to fatigue testing.
 Devices and delivery systems are closely inspected for any damages or defects prior to and after deployment.
 After preconditioning in the tortuous path geometry has been completed, devices are ready to be deployed in the durability test instrument for further testing.